 The limited available and directly comparable data shows that learning levels, on average, are lower in sub-Saharan Africa than in Latin America.
 In this section we explore what accounts for differences in learning results across regions, including between sub-Saharan Africa and Latin America and the Caribbean, using harmonized test score data from the World Bank's Human Capital Index (HCI).
 The data set includes 164 countries.
 We take the 2017 values for the harmonized learning score of a country.
 Harmonized learning outcomes are produced using a conversion technique utilizing results from various international and regional assessments including PISA, TIMSS, PIRLS, SACMEQ, LLECE, PASEC, and EGRA, which are linked using "ratio linking" to compare scores on a similar scale (Patrinos and Angrist, 2018).
-37
+36

 We repeat the same exercise using Item Response Theory (IRT) equated test score data.
-We use fixed parameter IRT-equated scores from Sandefur (2018)-the paper uses IRT to
+We use fixed parameter IRT-equated scores from Sandefur (2018)-the paper uses IRT to equate math scores for SACMEQ from 14 anglophone African countries and puts them on the international TIMSS scale, a globally benchmarked test implemented in 57 countries in 2015.37 The results of this analysis are broadly comparable, but rely on a smaller sample-they are included in Section D.2 in the Appendix.38

-&lt;sup>36We drop all countries classified as belonging to OECD or Europe and Central Asia from our regression sample.
+35We drop all countries classified as belonging to OECD or Europe and Central Asia from our regression sample.

-&lt;sup>37While psychometric linking is valid for formal, standardized cross-national assessments, it is problematic for EGRA, which is an oral test and not standardized (e.g., comparable over time).
+36While psychometric linking is valid for formal, standardized cross-national assessments, it is problematic for EGRA, which is an oral test and not standardized (e.g., comparable over time).
 For ten countries, including Nigeria and Ethiopia, accounting for over 30 percent of Africa's population, the "harmonized test score" estimate in the World Bank database is entirely based on EGRA data points.